19dst89/phase-0-tracks/version-control/git-definitions.md

 	A merge conflict is when there is a problem merging the updated branch into the master branch.
 Most simple conflicts will be automatically resolved such as a modified text file in the updated branch.

+This is for tagging one of my teaching staff.